snur206/reading-notes/201/class13notes.md

 WHATWG and W3C should not be stored in local storage.

-Local storage can store strings data
+Local storage can store strings data in different keys, You can convert them to the data before storing them by using ajax().